pgraves5/charts/snmp-notifier/README.md

  1. version
  2. username
  3. securityLevel
- 4. EngineID
+ 4. engineID

-if securityLevel is "auth", then the following parameters are mandatory in addtion to the above
+If securityLevel is "auth", then the following parameters are mandatory in addtion to the above
  1. authPass
  2. authProtocol

-if securityLevel is "authpriv", then the following parameters are mandatory in addtion to the above
+If securityLevel is "authpriv", then the following parameters are mandatory in addtion to the above
  1. privPass
  2. privProtocol